A Strong Duality Principle for Equivalence Couplings and Total Variation: Abstract

 \section{Abstract}

-We introduce and study a notion of strong duality for two classes of optimization problems commonly occurring in probability theory.
-That is, on an abstract measurable space $(\Omega,\F)$, we say that an equivalence relation $E$ on $\Omega$ satisfies ``strong duality'' if $E$ is $(\F\otimes\F)$-measurable and if there exists a sub-$\sigma$-algebra $\G$ of $\F$ such that for all probability measures $\P,\P'$ on $(\Omega,\F)$ we have
+We introduce and study a notion of duality for two classes of optimization problems commonly occurring in probability theory.
+That is, on an abstract measurable space $(\Omega,\F)$, we consider pairs $(E,\G)$ where $E$ is an equivalence relation on $\Omega$ and $\G$ is a sub-$\sigma$-algebra of $\F$; we say that $(E,\G)$ satisfies ``strong duality'' if $E$ is $(\F\otimes\F)$-measurable and if for all probability measures $\P,\P'$ on $(\Omega,\F)$ we have

-where $\Gamma(\P,\P')$ denotes the space of couplings of $\P$ and $\P'$, and where ``min'' asserts that the infimum is in fact achieved.
-The results herein, which can be seen as a surprising extension of Kantorovich duality to a class of irregular costs, give wide sufficient conditions for strong duality to hold.
-These conditions allow us to recover many classical results and to prove novel results in stochastic calculus, random sequence simulation, and point process theory.
+where $\Pi(\P,\P')$ denotes the space of couplings of $\P$ and $\P'$, and where ``max'' and ``min'' assert that the supremum and infimum are in fact achieved.
+The results herein give wide sufficient conditions for strong duality to hold, thereby extending a form of Kantorovich duality to a class of cost functions which are irregular from the point of view of topology but regular from the point of view of descriptive set theory.
+The given conditions recover or strengthen classical results, and they have novel consequences in stochastic calculus, point process theory, and random sequence simulation.